getgauge/docs.gauge.org/getting_started/view-a-report.rst

 .. meta::
-    :description: This is a quick overview of how to view the report of last test run.
-It guides you through how to view report of last execution on different os, in different languages, and on different ides...
+    :description: A quick overview of how to view test reports.
+It guides you through how to view report of last execution on different os, in different languages, and on different ides..
     :keywords: view report testing project vscode idea visualstudio automation

 .. role:: heading